bkhexa/workpt/README.md

-                "Article Modified Timestamp in PT": "[MM/dd/yyyy HH:mm:ss a (convert to PT if modified timestamp is available)]", "Article News Source": "[Name of the source (e.g., SpaceNews)]", "Article Summary": "[A concise summary of the article's main points in 2-3 sentences]", "Sentiment Score": {
+                "Article Modified Timestamp in PT": "[MM/dd/yyyy HH:mm:ss a (convert to PT if modified timestamp is available)]", "Article News Source": "[Name of the source (e.g., SpaceNews)]", "Article Summary": "[A concise summary of the article's main points in 2-3 sentences]", "Sentiment Score": "[Numerical sentiment score (based on -10 to 10)]", "Sentiment Score Reasoning": {
-                    "Value": "[Numerical sentiment score (based on -10 to 10)]", "Reference": "[Provide the specific sentence or section from the article that supports this sentiment score]"
-                },
-                "Sentiment Score Reasoning": {
                     "Reasoning": "[Reasoning behind the sentiment score, e.g., positive developments, lawsuits, etc.]", "Reference": "[Provide the specific sentence or section from the article that supports this reasoning]"